-This is a low maintenance lot design.
-Maintenance will include watering hedges and newly planted trees, particularly during times of drought and excess heat.
-You can prune hedges at any time to create desired height.
+This is a low-maintenance lot design.
+Maintenance will include watering plants and newly planted trees, particularly during times of drought and excess heat.

 Will the installation of this lot design require a professional?

 The installation of this lot design should not require professional assistance if you, with the help and support of friends, family or neighbors would like to construct this lot design.
 Please refer to the Step-By-Step section for guidance.
 If you do not have the required support or feel unable to tackle this lot design, please seek professional assistance.